antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 ```

 The message handler will create a separate connection and use it for reading messages.
 When the message collection is full to the size of `PrefetchCount` they are passed to the `HandleMessage` method.
-You can also set a `MessageHandlingPeriod` property value and the method `HandleMessage` will be executed repeatedly so messages in unfilled batches could be processed too.
+You can also set a timespan `MessageHandlingPeriod` property value and the method `HandleMessage` will be executed repeatedly over time so messages in unfilled batches could be processed too.
 For more information, see the [message-consuming](./docs/message-consumption.md) documentation file.

 ## Advanced usage and nuances